Guyana Banking Guide 2026: Debit Cards, ATMs, Mobile Banking & More

 Can I use my foreign debit card in Guyana?

 Yes, most ATMs in Guyana accept foreign Visa and Mastercard debit cards.
-Republic Bank has the largest network with 52 ATMs.
+Republic Bank has the largest ATM network (Blue Machines), followed by GBTI with 25 ATMs.
 Expect fees from both your home bank and the local bank.
 ATMs are mainly in Georgetown, Linden, Bartica, New Amsterdam, and Lethem.
 Always carry cash as backup — many areas have no ATMs.

 What is the ATM withdrawal limit in Guyana?